Selling Intoxicating Liquors (Retailer's and Dealer's licence)

 - copy of the licence for the operation of a catering and entertainment establishment issued by the Deputy Ministry of Tourism (in case the premises concern catering and entertainment establishments and in case the premises are located);

-- copy of the Certificate of Appropriateness issued by the Public Works Department, after the necessary deliberations with the Department of Electrical and Mechanical Works, the Cyprus Fire Service and the Police (in case of discotheque, live music entertainment establishments, hotels, cabarets, amusement parks located in a District).
+- copy of the Certificate of Appropriateness issued by the Public Works Department, after the necessary deliberations with the Department of Electrical and Mechanical Works, the Cyprus Fire Service and the Police (in case of a discotheque, live music entertainment establishments, hotels, cabarets, amusement parks located in a District).

 It is noted that, during the examination of the application, the Municipal Council requests opinions by the District Officer, the Deputy Ministry of Tourism, the Police, the Technical Service of the Municipality, the Health Service of the Municipality.

 Fees Applicable & How to Pay

 Upon approval, the applicant needs to pay the relevant fees depending on the type of premises (see the “Licence fees by Category” in the “Applications & Documents”), to the local Municipal Council / District Administration Office accordingly.
 The method of payment depends on the local Municipal Council / District Administration Office; payments for many services are usually available through JCCSmart (Category : “Municipalities & Com.
 Councils”).

 The applicant is informed regarding the granting of the licence within two months from the date that the application form and supporting documents were duly submitted.

 The licence for the sale of intoxicating liquors (retailer’s licence and dealer’s licence) is valid until the 12th of the March following the date of issue.
 In the case where a licence is issued by Municipalities, the licence is renewed by following the same procedure as described above.
 In the case of a District, the application for the renewal of the licence for selling alcoholic drinks is to be submitted.

 Administrative Action Against a Competent Authority’s Decision